Social Media Evidence And Divorce In Illinois

 Lots of social media is photos, videos, etc. These photos and videos will be admitted to evidence if they are authenticated and there’s no sound or writing on them.
 A picture may be worth a thousand words but a picture is not a statement under Illinois Rules of Evidence.

-Most social media are written statements, however, or is accompanied by pithy statements like “u mad?”
+Most social media are written statements or are accompanied by pithy statements like “u mad?”

 ““Hearsay” is a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted.”
 Ill.
 Sup.
 Ct.
 R. 801(c)